materiaraiding/materiaraiding-old/tea.md

 While prepositioning, Perfect Alexander will begin casting **Ordained Stillness** or **Ordained Motion**.

 If he is casting motion, your character must be moving at the end of the cast or you will die.
-Jump around, use abilities freely, I only don't recommend physically moving around otherwise you might put yourself out of position for the mechanic.
+Jump around, use abilities freely - I only don't recommend physically moving around, otherwise you might put yourself out of position for the mechanic.

 The completion of this mechanic will be denoted by a light sword falling above you.